Technical Standards for Admission

 Behavioral and Social Skills

 A candidate must be able to develop mature, sensitive, and effective relationships with faculty, patients, families, caregivers, and colleagues.
 A candidate must be able to tolerate physical and emotional stress, maintain alertness and wakefulness, and continue to function effectively.
-They must have a high level of compassion for others, motivation to serve, and integrity.
+They must possess a high level of compassion for others, a strong motivation to serve, and integrity.
 They must behave ethically and morally consistent with professional values and standards.
 A candidate must possess sufficient interpersonal skills to interact positively and sensitively with all people.

 Candidates must be able to satisfy the above requirements with or without reasonable accommodations.
 For questions about reasonable accommodations, see the Duke Accessibility website.